geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

    .. image:: ../style/img/polygon_pattern_5.png

 #.
-Multiple fills can be applied by using a seperate symbolizer for each fill as part of the same rule.
+Multiple fills can be applied by using a separate symbolizer for each fill as part of the same rule.

    .. code-block:: yaml
       :emphasize-lines: 2,3,4,5